 Figure 2 – Reproduction by Amice Calverley of the same scene (From ‘The Temple of King Sethos I at Abydos’ Vol. IV, Pl.
 25)

-At the time of Seti’s death, the carving and colouring of the bas reliefs in the second hypostyle had not been completed, so only those on the west wall had the final layers of paint applied.
-When work was abandoned, the sculptors had completed the first stage of cutting the bas relief and were in the process of engraving the finer detailing where it had been laid out in paint, or colouring the final reliefs.
+At the time of Seti’s death, the carving and colouring of the bas-relief in the second hypostyle had not been completed, so only those on the west wall had the final layers of paint applied.
+When work was abandoned, the sculptors had completed the first stage of cutting the bas-relief and were in the process of engraving the finer detailing where it had been laid out in paint, or colouring the final reliefs.
 Seti's successors respected the reliefs in the second hypostyle hall, but none finished painting them.